LukaGroff/threat-hunting-scenario-Papertrail/README.md

 union ProcAF, FileAF, RegAF
 ```

 🧠 **Thought process:** ChatGPT wrote the query as I wasn't sure what I was looking for, BUT it gave me the correct answer immediately.
-According to the new logs the answer is different, the time obviouslly, but the file as well.
-In previous logs it was EmptySysmonConfig.xml but in the new logs i'm seeing ConsoleHost_history.txt.
+According to the new logs, the answer is different, the time obviously, but the file as well.
+In previous logs, it was EmptySysmonConfig.xml, but in the new logs, I'm seeing ConsoleHost_history.txt.

 **Answer: 2025-07-19T06:18:38.6841044Z**